-None of the management functions of the Corporation or any of its subsidiaries are to any substantial degree performed other than by the Directors or executive officers of the Corporation or its subsidiaries.
-During Fiscal 2016, the Corporation entered into a shared services agreement with its parent company, Neptune, for the services of certain shared employees and officers, including the Corporation's Vice President and Chief Financial Officer.
-In consideration for the services, the Corporation pays Neptune an aggregate amount of \$300,000 (plus applicable taxes) annually, in addition to its share of the bonuses payable to certain related employees, if any, (the "Consideration").
-Such Consideration may have to be adjusted should Neptune has to render additional services.
+None of the management functions of the Corporation or any of its subsidiaries are to any substantial degree performed other than by the Directors or Executive Officers of the Corporation or its subsidiaries.
+During Fiscal 2017, the Corporation entered into a shared services agreement with its parent company, Neptune, for the services of certain shared employees and officers, including the Corporation's Corporate Secretary, as well as the Vice President and CFO until the appointment of its own CFO in November 2016.
+In consideration for the services, the Corporation paid Neptune monthly at the annual rate of \$300,000 and, as of April 1, 2017, pays Neptune monthly an aggregate annual amount of \$201,600 (plus applicable taxes), in addition to its share of the bonuses payable to certain related employees, if any, (the "Consideration").
+Such Consideration may have to be adjusted should Neptune render additional or reduced services.